14 Things to Do in Detroit: A Motor City Guide

 Comerica Park

 If you are a baseball fan, you can’t come to Detroit without seeing the Tigers play at Comerica Park.
 Whenever I go to a new city in the spring or summer, I try to get a baseball game in.
 Comerica Park was done right.
-It’s a newer park, but it has that retro feeling.
-I’ve been to 16 ballparks, and this one is in my top 5.
-If you like football, the Detroit Lions (Ford Field) home is across the street.
+Comerica Park isn’t just a ballpark; it’s an experience.
+From the towering statues of Tigers legends that greet you at the entrance to the expansive views of downtown Detroit, the park perfectly blends modern amenities and classic charm.

 MGM Grand Detroit Casino